 And, we live that way until something happens.

-… until we share with the wrong person.
+… until we share our eagerness with the wrong person.

 We’re eager until we run into annoyance, frustration, impatience, or disdain.

-We let our eagerness run wild until the day we feel the heartbreak of disapproval.
+We let our instincts run wild until the day we feel the heartbreak of rejection or dismissal.

 Others aren’t as eager.

-You get a little more quiet, a little less eager, a little less enthusiastic, a little less free.
+We learn to be a little less wild, a little less enthusiastic, and a little less free.

-You start to censor yourself, monitor your behaviors, tamp down your energy and fit in.
+We start to censor ourselves, monitor our behaviors, and tamp down our energy to fit in.

-Instead of running really fast and then sleeping really hard, you jog.
+Instead of running really fast and then sleeping really hard, we jog.

-Instead of enjoying the big highs and lows, you stay safely in the middle.
+Instead of enjoying the big highs and lows, we stay safely in the middle.